-• Phase I/II HVDC-TF Order 881 Compliance Filing: HVDC TOA (ER22-2467) and Sched.
+Phase I/II HVDC-TF Order 881 Compliance Filing: HVDC TOA (ER22-2467) and Sched.
 20-A Common Attachment M (ER22-2468)

-On July 22, 2022, following a requested 10-day extension of time granted by the FERC, a Phase I/II HVDC-TF Order 881 compliance filing was submitted in two parts ((i) changes to the HVDC TOA and (ii) changes to Schedule 20-Common Attachment M) by: ISO-NE, the Asset Owners,67 and the Schedule 20A Service Providers.68 Specifically, the Filing proposed changes to the HVDC TOA (ER22-2467) to address the Order 881 requirements related to transmission ratings and rating procedures and to Schedule 20A-Common (ER22-2468) to ensure compliance with Order 881 with respect to transmission rating transparency and transmission service (together, the "Phase I/II HVDC-TF Order 881 Compliance Filing").
-Comments on the Phase I/II HVDC-TF Order 881 Compliance Filing were due on or before August 12, 2022; none were filed.
-The IRH Management Committee submitted a doc-less intervention.
-This matter remains pending before the FERC.
+On June 15, 2023, the FERC conditionally accepted the two-part Phase I/II HVDC-TF Order 881 (Managing Transmission Line Ratings) compliance filing filed by: ISO-NE, the Asset Owners, and the Schedule 20A Service Providers.
+As previously reported, the compliance filing proposed changes to the HVDC TOA (ER22-2467) to address the Order 881 requirements related to transmission ratings and rating procedures and to Schedule 20A-Common (ER22-2468) to ensure compliance with Order 881 with respect to transmission rating transparency and transmission service (together, the "Phase I/II HVDC-TF Order 881 Compliance Filing").
+The Phase I/II HVDC-TF Order 881 Compliance Filing was accepted effective as of July 12, 2025, subject to a compliance filing, due on or before November 12, 2024, that explains the timelines for calculating or submitting ambient-adjusted ratings ("AARs").
+Challenges, if any, to the Phase I/II HVDC-TF Order 881 Compliance Order are due on or before July 17, 2023.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).

-• Order 881 Compliance Filing: New England (ER22-2357)
+Order 881 Compliance Filing: New England (ER22-2357)